-- 13.22 The requirement to publish certain government-held information may arise from more than one source, including the IPS requirements in Part II of the FOI Act.
-For example, agencies are required to publish their annual reports on the Transparency Portal after the annual report has been tabled in Parliament, and also to publish the annual report as part of the agency's IPS (s 8(2)(e) of the FOI Act). - 13.23 The requirement to publish information arising under a different legislative scheme or policy does not override the requirement to publish the same information on an agency's IPS entry if publication is also required under Part II of the FOI Act. - 13.24 However, it may be appropriate to provide a link to a document from the IPS if it is already published on another website, rather than creating multiple copies of the same document.
-Providing multiple access points to information increases accessibility and searchability. - 13.25 It is recognised that many agencies publish a wide range of corporate information.
-Where this information is already available on the agency's website in a way that complies with the requirements under Part II of the FOI Act, it will be sufficient for the purpose of IPS compliance to provide a link to that information from the agency's IPS page.
+13.23 The requirement to publish certain government-held information may arise from more than one source, including the IPS requirements in Part II of the FOI Act.
+For example, agencies are required to publish their annual reports on the Transparency Portal after the annual report has been tabled in Parliament, and also to publish the annual report as part of the agency's IPS (s 8(2)(e) of the FOI Act).

+13.24 The requirement to publish information arising under a different legislative scheme or policy does not override the requirement to publish the same information on an agency's IPS entry if publication is also required under Part II of the FOI Act.

+13.25 However, it may be appropriate to provide a link to a document from the IPS entry if it is already published on another website, rather than creating multiple copies of the same document.
+Providing multiple access points to information increases accessibility and searchability.